How to Apply

 We are thrilled that you are applying to Cheshire Academy!

-Below you will find a helpful outline of the steps necessary to complete your application.
+Below you will find a helpful outline of the steps necessary to complete your application, and here is a check list to help with the process.

 We continue to accept applications for all grades on a rolling admission basis as long as spots remain available.
 Please contact the Admission Office if you need additional time.
 We will be flexible and supportive in any way we can throughout the process, as we don’t want any student to miss the opportunity to attend CA in the fall due to application issues.